isc-projects/kea/doc/sphinx/arm/hooks-perfmon.rst

 * stop event label - Event that defines the end of the task (e.g. buffer_read, process_completed)
 * subnet id - subnet selected during message processing (or 0 for global durations)

-As client queries are responded to their event stacks are used add to the monitored durations.
-When the sampling interval has been reached for a given duration, it is reported.
+Once the server has finished constructing a response to a query, the query's event stack is processed into a series of updates to monitored durations.
+If upon updating, a duration's sample interval is found to have been completed, it is sent to reporting and a new sample  interval is begun.

 ..
 Note:
     Monitoring is not yet functional.